Baker v. Fales: Decision

 The case turned on who was to be considered First Church: those who supported Lamson and stayed, or those who opposed him and left.
 In a decision written by Chief Justice Isaac Parker in February 1821, the court unanimously ruled that "[w]hatever the usage in settling ministers, the Bill of Rights of 1780 secures to towns, not to churches, the right to elect the minister, in the last resort."
 They also ruled that the connection between First Church and First Parish was indissoluble.
 Even if only a minority of church members stayed, as happened in Dedham, it was those members who had a right to the name of the church, to choose deacons, and to hold church property.

 Even if a majority of the members left to form a new church, those who remained would constitute First Church.
 As such, those who remained with Lamson, and not those who left, were to be considered the First Church and thus the rightful owners of the property in question.
 If all the members of the church left, the parish could form a new church which would be the legal successor of the old.
 The church, according to the decision, was an appendage of the parish, not an entity unto itself.

 The court held that the funds, records, and other property had to be returned to First Church, setting a precedent for future congregational splits that would arise as Unitarianism grew.
 The orthodox faction supposedly responded to the decision with the saying, "They kept the furniture, but we kept the faith."

-Parker has been criticized for using "legal slight of hand" in his decision and for ignoring the complex history, especially in Dedham, between the church and the society.
+Parker has been criticized for using "legal sleight of hand" in his decision and for ignoring the complex history, especially in Dedham, between the church and the society.
 He was also accused of forming his legal opinion of the Dedham church through his experiences at his own Brattle Street Church.